-Join Joel Bradley for an in-depth discussion in this video What next?, part of Game Asset Creation: Stylized Wooden Crate.
+Join Joel Bradley for an in-depth discussion in this video What next?, part of Creating a Stylized Wooden Crate Game Asset.

 - Although this unfortunately is the end of…our Game Asset Creation course,…your learning certainly doesn't stop here.…Indeed one thing I would recommend you try…as soon as humanly possible is find another…asset that you can go ahead and model,…preferably a little bit more complex…than the simple mesh that we've used here.…And follow through on the basic steps that we've taken.…So model, unwrap, texture, and then import…your asset into your game engine of choice,…be that Unreal, Unity, Stingray, (mumbles), whatever.…

 The more practiced we become at using the general…workflow that we have outlined here,…the more quality and speed we will be able to get…out of our game asset creation pipeline,…hopefully working our way up to being able to create…fairly complex assets and textures…in a quick and professional manner.…You may also want to check out other…game related or asset creation training courses…that can be found here on Lynda.com.…For instance, two of my own that have already…been made mention of here are my…

 - Adding structural reinforcements

 - Unwrapping the wood and nails